-If, upon inspection, the Town Engineer finds that any of the required improvements have not been constructed, in accordance with the plans and specifications filed as part of the application, he shall so report in writing to the Code Enforcement Officer, Municipal Officers and the Board, and the subdivided or builder.
+If, upon inspection, the Town Engineer finds it is found that any of the required improvements have not been constructed, in accordance with the plans and specifications filed as part of the application, he shall so report it shall be reported in writing to the Code Enforcement Officer, Municipal Officers and the Board, and the subdivided sub-divider or builder.
 The Municipal Officers shall take any steps necessary to preserve the Town's rights.